Global PhDs

 Applications to other areas will also be considered but should align to at least one of the strategic research themes of St Andrews or Bonn.

-The application period for students will close at the end of February 2023.
-The school will be expected to complete its selection process, and to offer the scholarship to the selected applicant by the beginning of April 2023.
+Call for expressions of interests from students closes: end of February 2026.
+The school will be expected to complete its selection process, and to offer the scholarship to the selected applicant by the beginning of April 2026.

 The School at St Andrews will be required to provide the Provost with a brief report on the selection process and to provide details to the Global Office.

 Scholarships cannot be deferred.
-Awards will be withdrawn if the student is unable to start their doctoral degree in the 2023-2024 academic year.
+Awards will be withdrawn if the student is unable to start their doctoral degree in the 2026-2027 academic year (latest entry date May 27, 2027).

 Please note that the student must: